 Its compressive strength shall not be less than 140 kg/cm2.
 And they shall not absorb more than 20% of water when immersed in water for 24 hours.

-USE: Excellent for all types of construction in the exterior walls. they are also suitable for flooring.
+USE: Excellent for all types of construction in the exterior walls.
+They are also suitable for flooring.

 ii.
 Second Class Bricks:

-These are also fully burnt and give a clear ringing sound when struck together.
+Second class bricks are also fully burnt and give a clear ringing sound when struck together.
 Slightly irregularities in shape, size or color are accepted.

-Its compressive strength shall not be less than 70 kg/cm2 and absorption value should not be greater than 22 percent when soaked for 24 hours in water.
+Its compressive strength shall not be less than 70 kg/cm2, and absorption value should not be greater than 22 percent when soaked for 24 hours in water.

 Slight difference in the structure on fractured surfaces is admissible.